patchbae/jekyll-now/techtip1.md

 Here's how to set it up to work with Gmail instead:

 1. Open Gmail in Chrome and click on the overlapping diamond symbol in the address bar.
-It's to the left of the bookmark star). <br>
+It's to the left of the bookmark star. <br>

 2. Select "Allow" when prompted to "Allow mail.google.com to open all email links?"